-- Helps restore the purchasing power of the Pell Grant and builds on the \$500 increase to the maximum award in the 2022 Consolidated Appropriations Act by increasing the maximum award to \$10,000 for the 2024-2025 award year, doubling the maximum Pell Grant over a period of five years thereafter (to \$14,000), and indexing the maximum award to inflation.
-The bill also shifts the Pell Grant to fully mandatory funding. - Allows students and families who receive a federal benefit program, such as SNAP or Medicaid, to automatically qualify for the maximum aid and receive an extra award of up to \$1,500 in addition to the maximum Pell Grant (\$15,500 in total). - Extends Title IV eligibility to DREAMer students. - Extends eligibility from the current 12 semesters back to 18 semesters, as it existed before 2011 eligibility cuts related to a Pell Grant funding shortfall. - Requires institutions to provide academic progress warnings to students before they lose financial aid eligibility and resets Pell Grant eligibility two years after a student is enrolled at an institution of higher education. - Allows students completing a graduate or professional degree to use any remaining Pell eligibility from their undergraduate studies.
+- Builds on the \$1,775 increase to the maximum award as proposed in President Bident's budget by increase the maximum award to \$9,000 for the 2024-2025 award year, doubles the maximum Pell Grant over a period of five years thereafter (to \$13,000), and indexes the maximum award to inflation, restoring the purchasing power of the Pell Grant.
+The bill also shifts the Pell Grant to fully mandatory funding. - Allows students and families who receive a federal benefit program like SNAP or Medicaid to automatically qualify for the maximum aid, and to receive an extra award of up to \$1,500 in addition to the maximum Pell Grant (\$14,500 in total). - Extends Title IV eligibility to DREAMer students. - Extends eligibility from the current 12 semesters back to 18 semesters as it existed before 2011 eligibility cuts related to a Pell Grant funding shortfall. - Requires institutions to provide academic progress warnings to students before they lose financial aid eligibility and resets Pell Grant eligibility two years after a student is enrolled at an institution of higher education. - Allows students completing a graduate or professional degree to use any remaining Pell eligibility from their undergraduate studies.